Pomax/are-we-flying/docs/index.md

   }

   /**
-   * Updating a known marker means checking whether any of its
+   * Check if we need to update a local waypoint based on it
-   * properties have changed since the last time we saw it.
+   * having changed at the server.
    */
   updateWaypoint(waypoint, fromServer) {
-    const { lat, long, alt, active, completed } = fromServer;
+    const { id, lat, long, alt, active, completed } = fromServer;

     // First, are we currently dragging this point around?
 If so, don't
     // do anything to this point yet, because we're not done with it.